A billionaire, father and son and renowned diver: Who is on missing Titanic sub?

 Hamish Harding

-Hamish Harding is chairman of private plane firm Action Aviation, which said he is one of the mission specialists on the five-person OceanGate Expeditions vessel reported overdue on Sunday evening about 435 miles south of St John’s, Newfoundland.
+Hamish Harding, 58, is chairman of private plane firm Action Aviation.
+The company confirmed Mr Harding is one of the mission specialists on the five-person OceanGate Expeditions vessel.

-Mr Harding, who has previously travelled on the Challenger Deep to the bottom of the ocean and on Jeff Bezos’ Blue Origin into space, took to Facebook on Saturday to announce that he was joining OceanGate Expeditions for its Titanic mission this week.
+Mr Harding, who has previously travelled to the bottom of the ocean on the Challenger Deep and into space on Jeff Bezos’ Blue Origin, took to Facebook on Saturday (17 June) to announce that he was joining OceanGate Expeditions for its Titanic mission this week.

 “Hamish Harding, my step father, has gone missing on submarine.
 Thoughts and prayers,” he wrote on Facebook, sharing family photos and articles.

-The father-of-two is a seasoned explorer and holds three Guinness World Records, including the longest duration at full ocean depth by a crewed vessel when in March 2021, he and ocean explorer Victor Vescovo dived to the lowest depth of the Mariana Trench.
-In June 2022, he went into space on Blue Origin’s New Shepard rocket.
+The father-of-two is a seasoned explorer and holds three Guinness World Records, including the longest duration at full ocean depth by a crewed vessel.
+Mr Harding dived to the lowest depth of the Mariana Trench in March 2021.

 Paul-Henri Nargeolet

-Mr Nargeolet, described by OceanGate as the “Titanic’s greatest explorer”, has since led several expeditions to the Titanic and done 35 dives in the submersible.
-He is the director of underwater research for RMS Titanic, Inc., which leads expeditions to the wreck that recovers artifacts.
+OceanGate described Mr Nargeolet as the “Titanic’s greatest explorer.”
+He has led several expeditions to the Titanic and completed 35 dives in the submersible.
+He is the director of underwater research for RMS Titanic, Inc – which leads expeditions to the wreck that recovers artifacts.

-The former naval officer spent his early years in Africa with his parents, although he was born in Chamonix, France.
+The former naval officer was born in Chamonix, France but spent his early years in Africa with his parents.
 He was married to American newsreader Michelle Marsh until she died in 2017.

-A statement from the Dawood Family, obtained by CNN, said: “As of now, contact has been lost with their submersible craft and there is limited information available.”
+“As of now, contact has been lost with their submersible craft and there is limited information available,” the Dawood Family said in a statement obtained by CNN.

 “We are very grateful for the concern being shown by our colleagues and friends and would like to request everyone to pray for their safety while granting the family privacy at this time.
-The family is well looked after and are praying to Allah for the safe return of their family members.”
+The family is well looked after and are praying to Allah for the safe return of their family members,” the statement continued.

 Stockton Rush

-OceanGate Expeditions CEO Stockton Rush is among those onboard, the company confirmed on Tuesday afternoon.
+Stockton Rush, 61, the CEO of OceanGate Expeditions, is among those onboard – the company confirmed on Tuesday afternoon.

 His company, which provides crewed submersible services for researchers and explorers to travel deep into the ocean, operates the submersible that has gone missing, the Titan.

-After training as a pilot, at the age of 19, Mr Rush became the youngest jet transport-rated pilot in the world.
+Mr Rush first began his career as a pilot at the age of 19 after qualifying from the United Airlines Jet Training Institute.
+At the time, he became the youngest jet transport-rated pilot in the world.

-He also founded the NGO OceanGate Foundation, which helps to make new advances in marine science, history, and archaeology.
+According to Mr Rush’s biography on his company’s website, he graduated from Princeton University with a BSE in aerospace, aeronautical and astronautical engineering in 1984.
+He served as a DC-8 first officer on flights to Europe and the Middle East during his summer between college.

+After graduating, Mr Rush joined the McDonnell Douglas Corporation as a flight test engineer.
+He spent two years at Edwards Air Force Base.

 Others who have been found safe